TruebitProtocol/truebit-eth/README.md

 [![Docker Image](https://img.shields.io/docker/cloud/build/truja/truebit?style=flat-square)](https://hub.docker.com/repository/docker/TrueBitFoundation/truebit-eth)

 # What is Truebit?
-[Truebit](https://truebit.io/) is a blockchain enhancement which enables smart contracts to securely perform complex computations in standard programming languages.
+[Truebit](https://truebit.io/) is a blockchain enhancement which enables smart contracts to securely perform complex computations in standard programming languages at reduced gas costs.
 This comprehensive Ethereum implementation includes everything you need to create (from C, C++, or Rust code), issue, solve, and verify Truebit tasks.
 This repo includes the Truebit-OS command line [client](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-client) for solving and verifying tasks, [WASM ports](https://github.com/TrueBitFoundation/truebit-eth/tree/master/wasm-ports) and [Emscripten module wrapper](https://github.com/TrueBitFoundation/truebit-eth/tree/master/emscripten-module-wrapper) for generating them, the [off-chain interpreter](https://github.com/TrueBitFoundation/truebit-eth/tree/master/ocaml-offchain), as well as [sample tasks](#More-sample-tasks).
 You can install Truebit using Docker or build it from source for Linux or MacOS.
 One can install the system locally or run over a public Ethereum blockchain.

 Feel free to browse the [legacy Wiki](https://github.com/TrueBitFoundation/wiki), start a new one, or check out these classic development blog posts:
 * [Developing with Truebit: An Overview](https://medium.com/truebit/developing-with-truebit-an-overview-86a2e3565e22)